The Concept of Beauty

 What is BeautiPHIcation?

 This involves an extensive consultation and evaluation of one’s face using scientific principles such as PHI and the Golden Ratio.
-The intercanthal distance (distance between the two medial canthi) or x is used to establish the unit length on which Phi (1.618x) and phi (0.618x) are created.
-These measurements are used to maximize each patient’s ‘phi’ beauty potential.
+The inter-canthal distance (distance between the two medial canthi) or x is used to establish the unit length on which Phi (1.618x) and phi (0.618x) are created.
+These measurements are used to maximise each patient’s ‘phi’ beauty potential, offer facial rejuvenation.

 The first consultation